eyurtsev/FlowCytometryTools/doc/source/quick.rst

 Meta data
 ++++++++++++++++++++++++++++

-There's loads of useful information FCS files.
+There's loads of useful information in FCS files.
 If you're curious take a look at ``sample.meta``.
-The meaning of the fields in ``sample.meta`` is explained in the FCS format specification.

 .. ipython:: python

     print type(sample.meta)
     print sample.meta.keys()

+The meaning of the fields in ``sample.meta`` is explained in the FCS format specifications.

 Transformations
 --------------------------